Zimbabwe Gold: History

 In discussions the government of Zimbabwe decided to issue a new currency backed by gold reserves, the ZiG.

-Originally established at 2.50 ZiG to one USD, the ZiG began trading on 8 April at an exchange rate of 13.56 ZiG to one USD.
+Originally established at 2.50 ZiG to one USD, the ZiG began trading on 8 April 2024 at an exchange rate of 13.56 ZiG to one USD.
 Since its launch, the proportion of transactions conducted in USD has declined from 85% to 70%.
 The government and the central bank expect the use of ZiG to increase in the country gradually.
 As an incentive, companies are required to pay fifty-percent of their quarterly taxes in ZiG.
 However, market forces have caused even the government to fail to switch to the new currency.
-Gift Mugano, a visiting professor of economics at the University of Zimbabwe Business School (of the University of Zimbabwe), said, "The government is [still] refusing its own money to pay for passports, fuel and other services."
+Gift Mugano, a visiting professor of economics at the University of Zimbabwe Business School, said, "The government is [still] refusing its own money to pay for passports, fuel and other services."

-By October 2024, after the first six months of trading, the ZiG had officially lost half its value (27 ZiG to 1 USD), but suffered a seventy-five percent loss on the unregulated market (50 ZiG to 1 USD).
-In response, in late September the Monetary Policy Committee (MPC) of the Reserve Bank of Zimbabwe tightened monetary policies with the effect of temporarily halting further depreciation.
-However over the next six months the value of the ZiG continued to drop on the unregulated market, so that by the end of February 2025 it was only 5% of its original value.
-This was despite the fact that the price of gold rose 24% since the so-called "gold-backed" ZiG was issued in April 2024, and the Reserve Bank of Zimbabwe's assertion that over US$400 million has been spent on supporting the ZiG over that same period.
+By October 2024, after the first six months of trading, the ZiG had officially lost half its value (27 ZiG to 1 USD), and experienced a seventy-five per cent loss on the unregulated market (50 ZiG to 1 USD).
+In response, in late September the Monetary Policy Committee (MPC) of the Reserve Bank of Zimbabwe tightened monetary policies with the aim of temporarily halting further depreciation.
+However, over the next six months the value of the ZiG continued to drop on the unregulated market, so that by the end of February 2025 it was valued at only 5% of its original value.
+This was despite the fact that the price of gold rose by 24% since the gold-backed ZiG was issued in April 2024, and the Reserve Bank of Zimbabwe's assertion that over US$400 million was spent supporting the currency over that same period.

 However, since the central bank tightened monetary policy in October 2024, the monthly inflation rate in Zimbabwe, both in terms of the US dollar and the ZiG, in February 2025 had dropped to 0.5% for ZiG and 0.2% for US dollars.

-Features
+Coins and banknotes

 The Reserve Bank of Zimbabwe, over the weekend of 6 to 7 April 2024, released the currency features.